Compiled by the Road Trip Alberta team

 One of the only campgrounds actually found within the town of Canmore itself, Wapiti Campground is hugely popular.
 Nestled in the foothills of the Rocky Mountains, expect unbelievable views from your campsite.
 This Canmore campground is a short walk from the beginning of the Legacy Trail that connects Canmore and Banff for those who are interested in hiking or biking the trail.
 It’s also an amazing location to explore all of the things to do in Canmore, as well as being within driving distance from Banff National Park, Jasper National Park, and more.

-Interestingly, there are no reservations available at Wapiti Campground; each of its tent sites and RV sites are on a first-come, first-served basis.
+Interestingly, there are no reservations available at Wapiti Campground; each of its tent sites and RV sites is on a first-come, first-served basis.
 Choose from 37 unserviced tent sites or 50 serviced RV sites.
 There is also a limited amount of monthly stays available upon request.
 Potable water is available, and firewood is available for purchase (although you can find it much cheaper in town).

 Please note: there’s also a Wapiti Campground in Jasper, so make sure not to get that one confused with Canmore’s Wapiti Campground!